Jianxuan-Lei/Jianxuan-Lei.github.io/_teaching/umn-2024-spring-hrir3071.md

 ---
 **HRIR 3071: Union Organizing and Labor Relations**

-Undergraduate course, 2024 Spring (A Term)
+Undergraduate Course, 2024 Spring (A Term)

 Carlson School of Management, University of Minnesota